She-Ra and the Princesses of Power: Episodes

-Promotion
+Promotion and release

 A first teaser trailer released in September 2018 showcased Adora's transformation into She-Ra.
 Longer trailers were released in October and November 2018.
 On January 24, 2019, the network announced the series' renewal for a second season, which debuted on April 26 of that year.
 A third season was released on August 2, 2019.
 The fourth season was released on November 5, 2019.
 The fifth and final season was released on May 15, 2020.

 As a novelty for a television series, the series' website is available in a virtual reality format, and is set up to present the user with a virtual crystal palace.

+In December 2025, ComicBook reported that the series may leave Netflix on February 21, 2026, due to the expiration of DreamWorks' license to keep the series on the streaming service.
+In subsequent articles, the news was later confirmed by Collider, ComicBook, and CBR noting that it was not known where, and if, the media would be streaming again, and noting that some fans were frustrated and would turn to online piracy to watch the series after it is taken off Netflix.
+On social media, Stevenson said that this news was not surprising, noting that the same has happened to other DreamWorks series as their Netflix licenses expired, meaning that "years of hard work by many talented crews have ended up without a home," adding that showrunners have no control of it.
+He also expressed hope that the entire series would find "a new home," that the series would have a full DVD release, and urged fans to watch the series "while you can, and keep records whenever possible.
+Its legacy is in your hands."
+In January 2026, Collider, Safwan Azeem said the series removal comes along with the removal of other Netflix Originals and extends to "fan-favorite titles."
+It was later confirmed that February 20 would be the last day people could stream the series on Netflix, one day earlier than originally reported, with the series' removal described by some as a "betrayal of queer storytelling."